codxmayank/codr-mayank/README.md

 - 👋 Hi, I’m mayank (@codr-mayank) (Tech enthusiast)
 - 👀 I’m skilled in Software Development (Frontend)
 - 🌱 Improving on backend skills..
-- 💞️ I’m looking to collaborate on JavaScript based projects.
+- 💞️ I’m looking to collaborate on cool projects.

 <!---
 codr-mayank/codr-mayank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.